-Aawaz.com is an audio on demand platform with professionally generated content in vernacular languages.
-People can listen to podcasts, chat shows, and interviews across multiple genres.
-We built the platform in-house at Agrahyah, With Aawaz.com, offering brands an innovative, ad free, and engaging platform while offering consumers easy access to rich, culturally relevant content.
+Aawaz.com is an audio on demand platform that offers a diverse range of professionally produced content in vernacular languages.
+With a wide variety of podcasts, chat shows, and interviews available across multiple genres, the platform provided consumers with unparalleled access to rich, culturally relevant audio content.

 Business and User Value

 The initial version of the app had been well met in terms of content and conversions, but since it was an early prototype, the UX was lacking.
 Additionally, the first iteration of the app was built with only a Hindi-speaking demographic in mind, and this update adapted English shows and app experience, while also bringing in a slew of new quality-of-life features like a recommendation engine, a variety of content types, a more powerful media player, subscription management and enhanced categorization.

 The app was built with a non-English speaking audience in mind

 Managing subscriptions and downloads was important for a price-conscious and storage-conscious userbase